Skip to main content

 }

-This section walks you through the sample code that adds a simple RPC.
+This section walks you through the HelloWorldPlayer.cs portion of the script that declares the SubmitPositionRequestRpc RPC.

 If the player is a server-owned player at OnNetworkSpawn(), you can immediately move this player, as suggested in the following code.